cefriel/rdf-template/qualitative-evaluation/README.md

 by the `splitColumn(df, column, separatorRegex)` function.
 The content of the column is split into *n* values for *n* new columns according to the number *n* of separatorRegex regex matches on the source column value.
-The new columns follow the "original column name""match number" naming convention.
-In the example the "title" column which contains two values, is split into the "title1" and "title2" columns.
+The new columns follow the [original column name][match number] naming convention.
+In the example, the `title` column which contains two values, is split into the `title1` and `title2` columns.

 From the command line, using the following command